Camera Work: Legacy

-For most of its life, Camera Work was universally praised by both photographers and critics.
+For most of its life, Camera Work received positive attention from both photographers and critics.
 Critics wrote the following upon the first publication of Camera Work:

 "When Camera Notes was at its height, it seemed impossible for it to be surpassed.
 We can only say that in this case it has been passed, that Stieglitz has out-Stieglitzed Stieglitz and that, in producing Camera Work he has beaten that record which he himself held, which no one else has ever approached."

 "For Camera Work as a whole we have no words of praise too high, it stands alone; and of Mr. Alfred Stieglitz American photographers may well be proud.
 It is difficult to estimate how much he has done for the good of photography, working for years against opposition and without sympathy, and it is to his extraordinary capacity for work, his masterful independence which compels conviction, and his self-sacrificing devotion that we owe the beautiful work before us."

 Despite Stieglitz's initial statement that Camera Work "owes allegiance to no organization or clique", in the end it was primarily a visual showcase for his work and that of his close friends.
 Of the 473 photographs published in Camera Work during its fifteen-year publication, 357 were the work of just fourteen photographers: Stieglitz, Steichen, Frank Eugene, Clarence H. White, Alvin Langdon Coburn, J. Craig Annan, Hill & Adamson, Baron Adolf de Meyer, Heinrich Kühn, George Seeley, Paul Strand, Robert Demachy, Gertrude Käsebier and Anne Brigman.
 The remaining 116 photographs came from just thirty-nine other photographers.

-Three complete sets of Camera Work have notably sold at auction: a complete set of all 50 in original binding sold at Sotheby's in October 2011 for $398,500; in 2007, a second complete set, kept in contemporary clamshell cases, sold for $229,000; and a complete set bound into book volumes sold in October 2016 for $187,500.
+Three complete sets of Camera Work have notably sold at auction: a complete set of all 50 in original binding sold at Sotheby's in October 2011 for $398,500; a second complete set, kept in contemporary clamshell cases, sold in 2007 for $229,000; and a complete set bound into book volumes sold in October 2016 for $187,500.